lex-node/governance/constitution/constitution.md

 * **Settlement:** a penalty payment that proposers must make to prevent an Aragon Agreements challenge from escalating to Aragon Court
 * **Signaling Era:** the period before automatic cross-chain execution of the Council’s decisions is achieved
 * **Signaling Vote:** a vote that does not have the intent of executing an action upon completion, but is instead used to assess the sentiment of the Council
-* **Stakeholder:** any Person who validly acquires and controls any Voting Tokens in accordance with this Constitution.
 * **Supermajority Approval:** 80% Support and 50% Minimum Approval from Voting Token holders
 * **Support:** the percentage of votes on a proposal that the total "Yes" votes (by Voting Token holders) must be greater than for the proposal to pass
 * **SupportedBlockchains:** a whitelist parameter defining which blockchains are permitted to generate Block Rewards, to limit revenue generation capabilities to blockchains with enough traction that they would not facilitate self-dealing by Nodes (wherein they stake as an App and, due to low traction, are matched with their own Node and can thereby process fake relays)